OpenSenecaAI/openseneca/README.md

 - [ ] Release the LLM-classification table in its (almost) final version
 - [ ] Cost Monitoring (in progress)
 - [ ] Web Inference Server (in progress)
+- [ ] Python release from github pipeline
 - [ ] OpenAI Provider class
 - [ ] HuggingFace Provider class
 - [ ] Abstract the authentication module